MarkD117/NexTech/README.md

 ### **The Cart**

 Users can add products to their cart from the products detail page.
 A message will show confirming the successful addition of a product to their cart.
-A summary of items within the cart will be shown in he message and the user can then click to view their cart.
+A summary of items within the cart will be shown in the message and the user can then click to view their cart.

 <p align="center">
     <img src="documentation/features/cart-success-message.png"/>